Man City star Bronze joins Rashford and Alexander-Arnold in social media campaign to stamp out online hate | Goal.com

 “How many people were going to stay up and watch the game?
 Luckily for us, a lot of people.
 However the positive effects of those games was carried on through social media when people were waking up the next day and refreshing Twitter and Instagram and you get to see all these things.

-“Players profiles have grown which helps grow the sponsorship that helps grows the funding.
+“Players' profiles have grown which helps grow the sponsorship that helps grow the funding.
 We've got a lot to be thankful for social media and we're not saying we want to get rid of it by any means.

 “It feels like that for every 10 good comments, the one bad comment always outweighs them and it's the one that sticks with you.